NethServer/dev/CONTRIBUTING.md

   - Removing the `testing` or `verified` label sets the issue status to `In Progress`.

 This behavior is managed by a GitHub Actions workflow that runs the `update_issue_status.sh` script.
+If an issue belongs to multiple projects, all projects are updated.

 ### Configuring the Personal Access Token (PAT)